Teju2404/Node-server/README.md

 # node-server
-Node.js makes it easy to create a folder-based web server using JavaScript
+Node.js makes easy to create a folder-based web server using JavaScript.